Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/_index.md

 Contoso Motors continues to lead the automotive industry with its unwavering commitment to innovation and employee safety.
 Positioned at the forefront of the industrial revolution, Contoso Motors seamlessly integrates cutting-edge technologies into every aspect of their operations, embodying the essence of Industrial IoT (Industry 4.0).

-At the heart of Contoso Motors' digital infrastructure lies Azure IoT Operations, a transformative solution that harnesses protocols like OPC UA and MQTT.
+At the heart of Contoso Motors' digital infrastructure lies Azure IoT Operations, which providers standards-based technology for working with protocols like OPC UA and MQTT.
 This advanced tool empowers Contoso Motors to extract insights from various equipment and systems within their manufacturing plants, facilitating real-time decision-making and operational optimization.
 Through data simulation and analytics, Contoso Motors refines processes and makes informed decisions with precision.

 Furthermore, Contoso Motors leverages the power of Artificial Intelligence (AI) across multiple domains, including welding, pose estimation, helmet detection, and object detection.
 These AI models not only optimize manufacturing processes but also play a crucial role in ensuring employee safety.
 By proactively identifying potential hazards and monitoring workplace conditions, Contoso Motors fosters a culture of safety and well-being among its workforce.

 Additionally, Kubernetes plays a vital role in Contoso Motors' infrastructure, streamlining the deployment and management of containerized applications.
 With Kubernetes, Contoso Motors ensures smooth manufacturing operations while maintaining scalability to adapt to changing demands, solidifying their position as an industry leader.

 Looking ahead, Contoso Motors embraces Microsoft's Adaptive cloud approach, with Azure Arc serving as the foundation.
 This strategic move unifies teams, sites, and systems into a cohesive operational framework, enabling the harnessing of cloud-native and AI technologies across hybrid, multicloud, edge, and IoT environments.
-Leveraging Azure Arc, Contoso Motors embarks on a transformative journey towards operational agility, security, and innovation, setting new standards in the automotive industry.
+With Azure Arc, Contoso Motors embarks on a journey towards operational agility, security, and innovation, setting new standards in the automotive industry.

 ## Architecture and technology stack